iNSIGHT™ 1500c Standard Features

 and one 250-sheet select stacker

 Controls: Computer keyboard is primary control, in addition to a convenient Ready button on the control panel

 Status Indicators: Paper sensor status lights appear on the control panel

 Forms: 3¼” x 7″ to 9″ x 12″ (82.5 mm x 177.8 mm to 229 mm x 305 mm); uses standard Scantron Mark Reflex® forms

 |Components||Read Head: mark discriminating, self-calibrating read head, two-sided reflective read

 Document Transport: Automatic feed, active sheet deskew, two output stackers

 The iNSIGHT 1500c includes a Scantron-certified PC controller as an integral component.
 Although based on a standard PC framework, this controller includes proprietary software and/or hardware that have been installed, tested, and certified by Scantron to work with high-speed precision production scanners.
 The certified controller is considered to be a proprietary component of the scanner.
 The controller is warranted and supported as a scanner component.
 Contact a Scantron representative for further details.

-What's the difference between pencil read and ink read and why does it matter?
+What's the difference between pencil read and ink read?

 A lot of scanners claim to read both pencil and ink marks, including us.
 But not all scanners support both pencil and ink forms.
 Due to the type of light source used to recognize marks, pencil forms can be very colorful, since the read-head will only recognize the pencil marks on those forms—the color of the form doesn’t matter.
 Pencil forms are often more visually engaging, but you lose the ability to support ink responses.
 On the other hand, ink forms use what’s known as a drop out color (usually some type of red or orange).
 That way, the scanner can ignore anything that’s red or orange, letting it read either pencil or ink marks from the form.